 Squire makes combination locks that are durable and tough against the elements but have their flaws.
 We would only recommend these locks for use in low to medium-security situations.

 Squire CP50 Combination Lock

 The CP50 is Squire’s best-selling lock for a reason.
 They are easy to use, reliable, and decodable.

-On Squire’s own security rating system, it scores a “5”.
-We agree with Squire’s recommended use for low to medium security settings.
+On Squire’s security rating system, it scores a “5”.
+We agree with Squire’s recommended use for low to medium-security settings.

-BosnianBill showed how easy it is to “decode”, so I would follow their recommendation of security applications.
+BosnianBill showed how easy it is to “decode”, so I would follow their recommendation for security applications.

 The CP50 Combination Lock has security built in to protect it from a quick pick attack and looks like a high-quality lock.

 The Warrior Combi is another great option for outdoor use in low-security environments.

 Squire’s padlocks are one of the reasons the company has been around for so long.
 They are imposing locks in look and their weight.